TruthIessRecluse/TruthIessRecluse/README.md

 𖥔 While I am a Pure Vanilla fictive, I have a closer attachment to the identity of Truthless Recluse and I'm quite attached to my source.
 My source is a comfort to me and helps me calm down.
 Please interact as much as you'd like if you're playing as someone from my source, especially the deceit trio or the ancients.

-𖥔 I find comfort in pureshadow and purelily. 🌻
+𖥔 I find comfort in pureshadow and purelily.
+I am aware of the context behind both ships, however within my source memories they are entirely consensual and safe to me.
+   Please, do not regard the drawing of my comfort as being directly from canon.🌻

 𖥔 C + H freely!